 Each time your plumber waterjets the roots to clear the line fixing the immediate problem, they are unknowingly increasing the anaerobic and high growth environment the roots have to flourish.
 This encourages growth in an already damaged pipe, increasing the risk of the pipe collapsing completely, causing much more damage and in turn, expense.

-We have witnessed damaged pipes collapse on many occasions over the 30 years we have been relining Sydney’s drains, pipes and sewers, many of which require a full excavation to fix.
+We have witnessed damaged pipes collapse on many occasions over the 30 years we have been relining Sydney’s drains, pipes, and sewers, many of which require a full excavation to fix.
 All too often, they could have been avoided by relining at the start saving the owner money and everyone involved a noisy, smelly headache induced by the excavation of the collapsed line.

-We believe in full transparency and always take the time to explain the pros and cons of each option (relining & excavation) with our customers before they make a decision.
+We believe in full transparency and always take the time to explain the pros and cons of each option (relining & excavation) to our customers before they make a decision.
 This is one of the many reasons we have been successfully looking after Sydney’s plumbing for over 20 years.

 If you would like a free quote or to discuss anything relining related, please get in touch with one of our experts.